Monday, March 30, 2020

 Wherever you choose to write make sure it won't affect your health permanently.
 Sitting in a bad position can have serious health consequences that can be easily solved by having the right office set up.

 I use a simple desk and chair as my current writing location, and also give myself time to stretch in between typing.
 There are plenty of things you can buy to alleviate any discomfort when you type.
-Such as an ergonomic keyboard, mouse, desk and chair to help you sit in a better position.
+Such as an ergonomic keyboard, mouse, desk and chair to help you sit in a better position, or stand if you prefer.

 3. Read Regularly

-For those who love learning from other bloggers and writer's online, there are certain principles you can follow.
+Writing is all about learning, and reading is a key part.
 Don't think you ever have to use every bit of advice you read.
 Only use what you need and disregard the rest.

 5. Take a Writing Course that Suits You